PierreAnders/PersonalAI/README.md

 ```
 flask db init  # initialize the migration folder
 ```
-You will now see an 'Migrations' folder.
-Inside, in the 'env.py', add this code:
+You will now see an `Migrations` folder.
+Inside, in the `env.py`, add this code:

 ```
 from app.users.model import User